Tiffany Matias's thesis defense

-The defense will take placeon Thursday, September 7, at 2 p.m. at the Faculty of Law and Political Science of the University of Montpellier ( Salle des Actes, building 1).
+The thesis defense will take placeon Thursday, September 7, at 2:00 p.m. at the Faculty of Law and Political Science at the University of Montpellier ( Salle des Actes, Building 1).
 It will be followed by a reception to which you are also warmly invited.

-Jean-Yves DORMAGEN, Professor, University of Montpellier (thesis supervisor)
+Jean-Yves DORMAGEN, Professor, University of Montpellier (thesis advisor)

-Laura MICHEL, Associate Professor, University of Montpellier (co-supervisor)
+Laura MICHEL, Associate Professor, University of Montpellier (co-advisor)

 Clément MABI, Associate Professor, Compiègne University of Technology